 - Step two is protecting liquid assets.
 It’s not uncommon in these types of divorce cases for one spouse, without the other’s consent, to liquidate bank accounts, 401(k)s or sell stocks.

 - Child and spousal support orders are the next and immediate order of business and most high asset Orange County divorce cases involve a quick entrance into Family Court to set the amount of temporary child support and alimony.
 Sometimes, if one or both spouses are self employed and operate their own business, a forensic accountant will need to be appointed.
 This can be either be done by each person (whereby each spouse hires their own accountant) or the Court appoints one to the case as the Court’s expert.

 - Attorney’s fees are often a hotly disputed issue.
 When one spouse makes most or all of the money, the other spouse will want a contribution toward his or her lawyer’s fees.
 How is that effectuated?
 Does that attorney fee award come from the higher earner’s income?
 Are bank accounts split?
 Are assets sold?
 The answers to these questions depend on the particular case but one thing for certain is that attorney’s fees in a high asset divorce case can increase very quickly if the spouses and the lawyers don’t come to reasonable agreements on such issues early.

 Farzad Family Law are experienced at handling high asset Orange County divorce cases.
 Our family law attorneys have been successful at trial and at settling such cases on behalf of husbands and wives.
-Contact us for a free consultation and we’ll get you started on the right track.
+Contact us for an initial consultation and we’ll get you started on the right track.